mhall24/virt20_data/README.md

 # README for Research Data

-README - generated 20200814 by Michael J. Hall and Roger D. Chamberlain
+README - generated 20210304 by Michael J. Hall and Roger D. Chamberlain

-This document describes the data set associated with a manuscript under submission.
+This document describes the data set associated with the journal paper:

+Michael J. Hall, Neil E. Olson, and Roger D. Chamberlain, "Utilizing Virtualized Hardware Logic Computations to Benefit Multi-User Performance," Electronics, 2021.

 The manuscript extends the conference paper:

 Michael J. Hall and Roger D. Chamberlain, "Using M/G/1 Queueing Models with Vacations to Analyze Virtualized Logic Computations," in Proc. of 33rd